Culture of Minnesota: Fine arts

 The Minneapolis-Saint Paul metropolitan area is considered the arts capital of the Upper Midwest.
 Its major fine art museums include the Minneapolis Institute of Art, the Walker Art Center, and the Frederick R. Weisman Art Museum.
 The Minnesota Orchestra and the Saint Paul Chamber Orchestra are prominent full-time professional orchestras that perform concerts and offer educational programs.
 Attendance at theatrical, musical, and comedy events in the area is high, which may be attributed to the cold winters, the large population of post-secondary students, and a generally vibrant economy.
 In 2006 the nationally renowned Guthrie Theater moved into a new building overlooking the Mississippi River with three stages.
 The number of theater seats per capita in Minneapolis-Saint Paul ranks behind only New York City among U.S. cities; in 2000, 2.3 million theater tickets were sold.
 The Minnesota Fringe Festival is an annual celebration of theater, dance, improvisation, puppetry, kids' shows, visual art, and musicals.
 It consists of over 800 performances in 11 days, and is the nation's largest non-juried performing arts festival.
 Minneapolis's Children's Theatre Company, and St. Paul's SteppingStone Theatre for Youth Development are leading youth theaters.

-The public radio program A Prairie Home Companion, hosted by Minnesota native Garrison Keillor, aired live for many years from the Fitzgerald Theater in Saint Paul.
-The show ended its run in 2016, with its successor Live from Here also airing from the same venue.
+The public radio program A Prairie Home Companion, hosted by Minnesota native Garrison Keillor, aired live for many years from the Fitzgerald Theater in St. Paul.
+The show ended its run in 2016.
+Its successor, Live from Here, aired from the same venue.

+Architecture

+Native Americans built roughly 12,000 burial mounds before white colonization.
+The largest surviving one is the Grand Mound in Koochiching County, built by the Laurel culture.
+Ojibwe and Dakota people also built houses and ceremonial structures, including sweat lodges, sedentary wigwams, and transportable tipis.
+One of the first structures built by European fur traders was the Grand Portage great hall, first built in the 1780s and rebuilt in the 1970s.

+Fort Snelling, one of Minnesota's first colonial buildings, was constructed using Platteville limestone between 1820 and 1825.
+In central Minnesota, white settlers also began building dwellings, including mansions that used Greek Revival and Second Empire architecture, such as the Alexander Ramsey House.
+During industrialization, mills, including the Washburn A and Pillsbury A, were built in Minneapolis and St. Paul, along with other structures like the Stone Arch Bridge.
+In rural Minnesota, grain elevators became prominent features of small towns, including Moorhead's Bruns and Finkle elevator.

+In the 1880s, Eastlake, Queen Anne, Colonial Revival, and Shingle architecture became popular for Twin Cities homes.
+Romanesque Revival style also inspired the construction of Minneapolis City Hall and the James J. Hill House.
+Public works projects during this time also spawned large projects like the Winona County Courthouse, Duluth's Central High School, and the Landmark Center, many of which were influenced by landscape architect Horace Cleveland.